ton-community/ton-docs/docs/develop/howto/step-by-step.md

 The aim of this document is to provide step-by-step instructions for compiling and creating a simple smart contract (a simple wallet) in the TON Blockchain Test Network using the TON Blockchain Lite Client and associated software.

-We assume here that the Lite Client is already properly downloaded, compiled and installed.
+We assume here that the Lite Client is already properly downloaded, compiled, and installed.

-> Note that this tutorial is for a testnet, so you must use the config https://ton.org/testnet-global.config.json
+> Note that this tutorial is for a testnet, so you must use this config:  https://ton.org/testnet-global.config.json

-## 1. Smart-contract addresses
+## 1. Smart contract addresses

-Smart-contract addresses in the TON Network consist of two parts:
+Smart contract addresses in the TON Network consist of two parts:

 (a) the workchain ID (a signed 32-bit integer) and